 I studied industrial design at the Academy of Architecture and wanted to be a graphic artist.
-But one day, these plans changed, and I became – by accident – one of the first three web designers in Yekaterinburg.
-My world turned upside down, and I realised that design is a completely different activity than I had previously thought.
-Twenty four years have passed since then.
-I changed several design professions, learned how to work as an art director, then raised several art directors.
+But one day my plans changed, and I became (pretty accidentally) one of the first three web designers in the city I lived in.
+My world turned upside down, and I realized that design is a completely different activity than what I had previously thought.
+Twenty-four years have passed since then.
+I changed several design professions, learned how to work as an art director and raised several art directors.

-I am making this introduction in order to say – all these years we have been saying the same things over and over again about what we consider to be design.
-Sometimes I start to think that everything that I will say below is already clear.
-And then some new discussion happens, and it turns out that no, it's not obvious.
-So, here are some of the axioms we rely on when creating a design.
-Maybe they will be useful to you too.
+I am making this introduction to say that all these years we have been saying the same things over and over again about what we consider design to be.
+It may feel that everything that I will say below is clear as day.
+Then some new discussion happens, and it turns out that — no, it’s not that obvious.
+So, here are some axioms we rely on when creating a design.
+Maybe you’ll find them useful too.

 What is design?
-Who are the designers at JetStyle?
+Who are designers at JetStyle?

-Different studios understand design differently and specialise in different aspects of it.
+Different studios view design differently and specialize in different aspects of it.
 At JetStyle, we do interaction design.
-Because we believe that human interaction design is a central part of any digital product.
-This means that from our point of view, designers are not artists.
-That design is not self-expression but engineering creativity.
-And there are no other criteria for the quality of a design besides whether it solves a communication problem or not.
+We believe that human interaction design is a central part of any digital product.
+From our point of view, designers are not artists.
+Design is not a way of self-expression, but an engineering creativity.
+There are no other criteria for the quality of a design work besides whether it solves a communication problem or not.
 All artistic means and words of the expressive language are good insofar as they help people achieve their goals.

-And what to do with beauty, emotions, aesthetics?
-Does a beautiful design have no advantages, other things being equal, with a convenient but functional?
-Why do we even hire people with artistic taste as designers?
+What to do with beauty, emotions and aesthetics?
+Does a beautiful design have no advantages, other things being equal, compared with a convenient but functional one?
+Why do we even hire people with artistic vision as designers?
 Why did I study art myself?

-Without going into details, “beautiful”, “aesthetic”, “correct”, “good” are words that have no meaning outside the context of the goal.
-But at the same time, in order to make statements and be understood not only on a rational but also on an emotional level, you need to have a wide visual experience, understand how perception works, be able to understand the cultural code and express yourself in it.
-But yes, indeed, we think that there is no equal beauty and correctness for everyone.
+Without going into details, words like “beautiful”, “aesthetic”, “correct”, “good” have no meaning outside the context of the goal.
+At the same time, to make statements and be understood not only on a rational but also on an emotional level, you need to have a wide visual experience, understand how perception works, be able to understand the cultural code, and express yourself in it.
+But yes, indeed, we think that there is no equal understanding of beauty and appropriateness.

 What makes a designer happy?
 What is the designer’s thrill?

-I shouldn't have been doing design for a long time, but sometimes I still do it "illegally" because, to be honest, I like to design more than to manage.
-If you've tried it, you understand this moment when you open Figma and start creating a certain world, and you understand that this will turn into a product, and people will begin to behave differently.
-You are getting lost in the process, like in a computer game – oops, and it's the day after tomorrow already.
-But you didn't just play.
-You also made some thing that seems awesome to you at the end.
+I should have stopped doing design for a long time, but sometimes I still do it ‘illegally’ because, to be honest, I like to design more than to manage.
+If you’ve tried it, you’d understand: the moment you open Figma and start creating a world that will evolve into a product, which will help people experience a positive change.
+You get lost in the process, like in a computer game — oops, and it’s the day after tomorrow already.
+But you didn’t just play.
+You also created something awesome at the end.
 This is a very special and pure thrill.
-You find yourself in a stream.
-And there is no such joy at all in the work of a leader – the buzz is completely different there.
+You find yourself in the state of a flow.
+And there is no such joy in the work of a leader — the buzz is completely different there.